By the end of this section, you will be able to:

 Once the framework and foundation for an ethical and high-performing organization has been established, other qualities and principles can easily be integrated as needed to further strengthen this framework, differentiate the organization, and develop a sustained competitive advantage.
 It also enables leadership to align other aspects of organizational governance with ethics and responsibility.
 For example, if leadership wants to leverage the power of diversity to develop a sustained competitive advantage, they would adopt the principles of equality of sexes, the elimination of prejudices, and the principle of oneness of humanity.
 If leadership wants to develop and use teamwork and collaboration as a strategic competitive advantage, they would integrate the behaviors and principles for collaborative excellence and working cohesively as one.

 The framework and foundation of ethics and responsibility will enable the entrepreneur to consistently manage the needed qualities and principles for success in all aspects of daily operations.
 These aspects include research and development, engineering, manufacturing, sales, marketing, planning, decision-making, problem solving, conflict management, and other aspects of organizational governance.
 To demonstrate what this means in practice, the leadership of each of functional area could serve as role models, raise awareness, and encourage individuals to internalize a line of ethical reasoning, asking questions such as, “Is my decision right or wrong (good or bad)?”
 “Am I dealing with factual information or is conjecture?”
 “What is the consequence of my action?”
 “Is my decision fair and equitable?”
 “Did I give the individual what they are due?”
 “Would I want to be treated this way?”
 “Will this action help me achieve the best results for the collective?”
-This mindset, line of reasoning, and congruence between individual and organizational ethics is often lacking, which leads to ethical deviations.40,41,42,43,44,45 Establishing the foundation outlined here enables each member of the organization to exercise sound moral judgment, develop ethical capabilities, and internalize a moral compass.
+This mindset, line of reasoning, and congruence between individual and organizational ethics is often lacking, which leads to ethical deviations.39,40,41,42,43,44 Establishing the foundation outlined here enables each member of the organization to exercise sound moral judgment, develop ethical capabilities, and internalize a moral compass.
 It also allows employees to be aligned with the company’s grander purpose, vision, mission, and values that then translates into actions.

 Develop a Grander Purpose

-Once the entrepreneur has designed and configured the organization to develop a sustained competitive advantage in a responsible manner, he/she needs to develop a higher vision or a grander purpose for the organization.
+Once the entrepreneur has designed and configured the organization to develop a sustained competitive advantage in a responsible manner, they need to develop a higher vision or a grander purpose for the organization.
 This grander purpose is not the same as a mission or vision (although they may overlap).
 It is not financially motivated, it is not product/service centric, and it is not shareholder driven.
 Instead, the grander purpose defines and highlights the reasoning for a firm’s long-term existence and success; it provides guidance and direction during decision-making, problem solving, and conflict resolution; it provides the motivation for individuals to achieve excellence and the sense of urgency for social change; and it enables individuals to be part of a larger cause.
 For example, the integration of the right grander purpose into the operations of an organization could have prevented the manufacturing of toys made with lead-based paint or the poisoning of the Flint, Michigan, water supply.
-The grander purpose provides a mechanism to help individuals calibrate their day-to-day activities against a more meaningful and stable target.46
+The grander purpose provides a mechanism to help individuals calibrate their day-to-day activities against a more meaningful and stable target.45

 Develop a Culture of Collaborative Excellence